Flight-Free-UK/flight_free_uk_website/source/posts/whats-wrong-with-airport-expansion.html.markdown

 #### No joined up thinking

 In 2019, the Climate Change Committee recommended that, in order to reach the UK’s [legally-binding](https://www.carbonbrief.org/guest-post-planned-growth-of-uk-airports-not-consistent-with-net-zero-climate-goal/) net zero goals, air passenger numbers should not rise by more than 25% by 2050.
 In 2023 the CCC repeated its call for there to be [no net airport expansion in the UK](https://www.theccc.org.uk/publication/2023-progress-report-to-parliament/).
-Airport expansion plans at that time added up to nearly 60% expansion combined.
+Airport expansion plans at that time added up to nearly 60% increased capacity.

 This disparity made clear the issue concerning airport expansion decisions: they are taken in isolation, rather than as a whole.
 This creates problems when it comes to calculating how airport expansion fits into our remaining carbon budget; on their own, no airport expansion would tip us over the edge of net zero.
 Collectively, our budget is quickly spent.